OfficeDev/office-js-docs-pr/docs/tutorials/word-tutorial.md

     import { base64Image } from "../../base64Image";
     ```

-5. Within the `Office.onReady` method call, locate the line that assigns a click handler to the `replace-text` button, and add the following code after that line:
+5. Within the `Office.onReady` method call, locate the line that assigns a click handler to the `replace-text` button, and add the following code after that line.

     ```js
     document.getElementById("insert-image").onclick = insertImage;
     ```

-6. Add the following function to the end of the file:
+6. Add the following function to the end of the file.

     ```js
     function insertImage() {